lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 moving objects with absolute magnitudes "H < 20" mag.
 At the bottom, leave the "Row Limit" set at the default of "50000".

+**WARNING:** The 50000 objects returned will not be a truly random sample, they will be any 50000 objects in the table that match the query conditions.
+Tables are typically sorted on some axis, and so this kind of query can preferentially return objects in a region of parameter space.
+Step 2 will demonstrate a way of obtaining a random sample of DP0.3 objects.

 .. figure:: /_static/portal_tut01_step01c.png
     :width: 600
     :name: portal_tut01_step01c